yorkmodular/THAT2180-VCA-5HP/README.md

 Fortunately, there's a simple way to achieve this:

 - Plug an audio source (VCO, whatever) into one or both of the signal inputs - it doesn't matter which.
-- Turn the CV attenuators fully clockwise
+- Turn the CV attenuators fully counter-clockwise
 - Plug the output into either an oscilloscope (preferred) or a suitable speaker.
 - **If you're using an oscilloscope**, adjust the trimmer pot on the module until the output is 0V (or whatever value you prefer).
 - If you're working by ear: